sensu/sensu-docs/content/sensu-enterprise-dashboard/2.9/collections.md

 multiple operators within a single query.
 Be aware that the use of many operators may cause higher than normal resource usage.

+_NOTE: When using operators, all letters must be capitalized.
+Operators in lowercase letters are not supported._

+#### Examples

 `dc:us-east-1 AND name:centos`
 Includes all items from the datacenter **us-east-1** that have **centos** in their name.